What is Mass Extinction?

 The invasive species were transported from one part of the world to the other which eliminated the native species.
 Also, the immigration and emigration of humans and animals have spread certain diseases in different parts of the world where they were never present before.

 The chemicals have harmed marine life.
 The natural resources are depleting due to the growing population.
-Heavy pollution has led to increase in temperatures and water levels in the sea which will have catastrophic effects on the life on earth in the near future.
+Heavy pollution has led to an increase in temperatures and water levels in the sea which will have catastrophic effects on the life on earth in the near future.

 Causes of Mass Extinctions